hygoni/research-paper-summary/README.md

 # research-paper-summary
-This is a summaries of papers that I read.
+This is summary of papers that I read.

 # Computer Architecture